 |Free Domain Name

 WordPress Hosting Plans

-Even though WordPress can run on shared hosting, many hosting companies have WordPress hosting plans due to customer demand and the hardware demands of WordPress.
-Many hosting companies offer “WordPress hosting” that is *exactly* the same as their shared hosting plans.
+Even though WordPress can run on shared hosting, many hosting companies have dedicated WordPress hosting plans due to customer demand and the hardware demands of WordPress.
+In many cases, a company’s WordPress hosting is exactly the same as its shared hosting plans.

 VPS Hosting Plans

-VPS hosting is a great way to get a specific allocation of server resources, without having to lease an entire server.
+VPS hosting is a great way to get a specific allocation of server resources without having to lease an entire server.
 Even though your website lives on the same server as other sites, you have total control over a set amount of resources.
 Learn more about VPS hosting in this guide.
-A2 Hosting has several very competitively priced VPS hosting plans that offer managed VPS and unmanaged VPS options.
+A2 Hosting has several very competitively priced VPS hosting plans that offer managed and unmanaged options.